AdguardTeam/AdguardKnowledgeBase/01.general/10.why-is-adguard-better/docs.en.md

 visible: true
 ---

-AdGuard is often compared with well-known browser-extensions like Adblock and Adblock Plus.
-In this article, we will describe the main advantages of AdGuard that its competitors don't have.
+AdGuard is often compared with well-known browser extensions like Adblock and Adblock Plus.
+In this article, we will describe the main advantages of AdGuard over its competitors.

 AdGuard apps' advantages are largely due to the limitations that are imposed on browser-based extensions.
 Adblock and Adblock Plus, technologically, are not able to remove all the ads on the page.
 That’s because AdGuard processes a page even before it is loaded into the browser, removing all advertising elements.
 Extensions work on a different principle based on the ad-blocking capabilities of a browser.
 That is why an additional page [post-processing](http://adguard.com/en/how-ads-blocked.html#cosmetic) step is required to hide the blocked elements.
 If you've ever used Adblock, then you surely noticed how the hidden banners "blink".